Talking in Your Sleep (The Romantics song): Bucks Fizz version

 The Romantics' single was unsuccessful in the United Kingdom, but in August 1984, the song became well-known when pop group Bucks Fizz covered it.
-This version reached number 15 on the UK Singles Chart.
+This version reached No. 15 on the UK Singles Chart.
 It was produced by Andy Hill and featured on their fourth album, I Hear Talk.
 The single was the group's first for nine months and became their biggest hit since "When We Were Young", a year previously.
 It was also released as a limited-edition EP, which included the live tracks "Twentieth Century Hero" and a cover of Chris de Burgh's "Don't Pay the Ferryman".
 The B-side, "Don't Think You're Fooling Me" was written and produced by band member Bobby G.